 But if you rent and save that cash, you’ll not only be in a better position to take the equity.
 You’ll also have the flexibility to be more strategic and profitable with what you do with it.

 3. HOUSES HAVE GRAVITY

-One thing I’ve learned about tech execs is they love a challenge.
+One thing I’ve learned about tech professionals is they love a challenge.
 New problems to solve, new mountains to climb.
 Bring it on.

 But that also means you might be drawn to what seems like a dream job at first, only to start feeling bored when things get stale or easy or repetitive.
 That can mean more job changes—and location changes—than other professions.